Helpful Hints on Voting Early by Mail

 - If you need help filling out the form or mailing it, ask someone you trust to help you.
 Your helper’s name and address must be written next to your signature and they must sign the application.

 - Send your application for a ballot by mail as early as 60 days before an election.
 This will give you plenty of time to receive your ballot, mark it, and mail it back to the Early Voting Clerk.
-All applications to vote by mail must be received by the early voting clerk before the close of regular business or 12 noon, whichever is later.
-Applications to vote by mail must be submitted by mail, common or contract carrier, or fax (if a fax machine is available in the office of the early voting clerk).
+All applications to vote by mail must be received by the early voting clerk not later than the 11th day before election day by the close of regular business or 12 noon, whichever is later.
+Applications to vote by mail must be submitted by mail, email, common or contract carrier, or fax (if a fax machine is available in the office of the early voting clerk).

 - Generally, a ballot must be mailed to the address where you are registered to vote.
 However, if you are 65 or older or have a physical disability, you may have your ballot sent to a hospital, nursing home or long-term care facility, retirement center, or relative, but you must check the blank on the form indicating which address you are providing.
 If your reason for voting by mail is absence from the county, the ballot must be mailed to an address outside the county.

 - If you need help reading, marking, or mailing the actual ballot, ask a trusted relative or friend for help.
 It’s not uncommon for someone from a political organization to offer to help with your ballot soon after you’ve received it.
 We recommend you decline this kind of help for several reasons.
 If you allow your ballot to be mailed by someone you don’t know, it might not be mailed at all.
 If it’s delivered to the elections office by a common or contract carrier from the address of a candidate or a campaign’s headquarters, your ballot will be rejected.